sftpplus/sftpplus-docs/chevah/server/static/documentation/developer/http-api-event-handler.rst

 and resumed after 5 minutes.

-If all URLs are not available, SFTPPlus will emit an error informing that processing the event via HTTP POST failed and will no retry the delivery.
+If all URLs are not available, SFTPPlus will emit an error informing that processing the event via HTTP POST failed, not retrying the delivery.

 Fault-tolerant / Resilient HTTP requests